I know, daffodils are everywhere, but aren't they lovely, especially this double one. Spring's here.

 My friend gave me this little plant.
 It is viola odorata blanda (sweet violet).
 I have plenty of the violet ones but this one is more unusual.
 Next to it is gallium odoratum (sweet woodruff).
 In Germany they call it Waldmeister.

 This elegant purple biennial is honesty (Lunaria annua).
-When finished flowering, a delicate membrane which holds the seed pods, develops (see photo on the right).
-When dry, the outer layers of the seed pods peel of to reveal a silvery, translucent central membrane to which the seeds are attached.
-Photograph of the silvery seed pods will follow in the autumn.
+When finished flowering, a delicate membrane which holds the seed pods, develops (see photo in the middle).
+When dry, the outer layers of the seed pods peel off to reveal a silvery, translucent central membrane to which the seeds are attached (photo on the right).

 I love London Pride.
 On the left is 'Saxifraga urbium' and next to it is 'Heuchera sanguinea'.